 Two sisters are forever impacted by the events of their childhood in Russia.

-The story of Anna Grieve and her fragile older sister, Esther, begins in Russia in the 1880s.
-The vicious persecution of Jews has come to such a point that the girls’ mother makes the decision to send her children to Winnipeg with her wealthy employers.
-Her intention is to join them, but the sisters never see their mother again.
+The mystery surrounding Anna Grieve and her mentally fragile older sister, Esther, begins in Russia in the 1880s.
+The persecution of Jews has become so vicious that the girls’ mother decides to send her children to Winnipeg with her wealthy employers.
+Her intention is to join them, but the sisters never see their parents again.
 Frightened and cut adrift, each girl reacts differently to her new family in North America.
-Esther’s beauty and glamorous lifestyle hide the fact that she may be losing herself to mental illness.
-Anna, who is the only one who knows that her sister is suffering, spends her life torn between taking care of her and escaping her.
-As soon as she can, Anna leaves for New York and makes a new life as a women’s rights activist with an illegal contraceptive business in Manhattan, but her bond with Esther never loses its grip.
+Esther’s beauty and glamorous lifestyle hide the fact that she is losing herself to mental illness brought on by a trauma during her childhood in Russia.
+Anna does not understand the depth of her sister's torment, and spends her life torn between taking care of her and escaping her.
+As soon as she can, Anna leaves for New York and makes a new life as a women’s rights activist with an illegal contraceptive business in Manhattan.

 When Anna receives the unexpected news of Esther’s apparent suicide on If Day in Winnipeg - the day a simulated Nazi attack took place to raise money for war bonds - she returns to the city to face the possibility that If Day and Esther's early trauma are inexorably linked to her death.